-Steve Ford, owner of Cyprus Diving Adventures, has been kind enough to share some of his insight into Diving in Cyprus for our 2016 edition of the 8509 magazine.
+Steve Ford, owner of Cyprus Diving Adventures, has been kind enough to share some of his insight into Diving in Cyprus for our 8509 magazine.
 It’s great to hear from our favourite expert how Scuba Diving is developing in Cyprus.
+WRITTEN IN 2016.

 “Diving in Cyprus offers clear seas, warm waters and fantastic visibility; ideal conditions for all levels; from beginners to professionals, technical divers and everyone in between.